 They believe microbubbles could carry these harmful drugs around the body, with the shell of the bubble stopping the drugs from harming the healthy cells.
 The bubbles could then be burst remotely by ultrasound to release the drug right at the site of the tumour.

 Microbubbles have the added advantage that as they burst they can temporarily break down cell tissue in the tumour, delivering the medicine directly to where it is needed.

-There are further benefits: “We could use a lot less of a drug,” says Prof Evans, “and we might also be able to use more toxic drugs which already exist but can’t be used because of the potential side-effects if they were delivered to the whole body.”
+There are huge benefits opened up through the use of microbubbles: “We could use a lot less of a drug,” says Prof Evans, “and we might also be able to use more toxic drugs which already exist but can’t be used because of the potential side-effects if they were delivered to the whole body.”

 Leeds researchers are also pioneering the way the treatment is released when the microbubbles reach the tumour.
 As the bubbles travel through the patient’s bloodstream, researchers will use an ultrasound scanner to track them, with the advanced technology used at Leeds producing much more detailed imaging allowing doctors to see tumours in more detail than previously possible.

 And when the ultrasound scan shows that the bubbles have reached the site of a tumour, the ultrasound can be switched to a different frequency which allows researchers to burst them at exactly the right spot.
 “A bit like how an opera singer can crack a wine glass by hitting a certain note with their voice, we can use a specific ultrasound frequency to pop the bubbles as they reach the right place in the body,” Professor Evans explains.

 Donors’ support for this work has allowed the team to grow and new projects to begin.